We're in this Together

 Take the Pledge by November 10, 2021

 With so many pledges coming in, we've extended the deadline to Nov 10.
 To take the Pledge, simply select three or more of the actions.
 Not ready to make that level of commitment?
 Start with even a single action.
 Three organizations with high-level commitments will be selected for an eco charrette with Salmon-Safe's independent science team.
-Please fill the form below by October 31 to officially join the Pledge.
+Please fill the form below by November 10 to officially join the Pledge.

 How We Use Data